About Biomedical Data Translator

 To address these problems, NCATS launched the Biomedical Data Translator program, called “Translator” for short.
 This multiyear, iterative effort will culminate in the development of a comprehensive, relational, N-dimensional Biomedical Data Translator that integrates multiple types of existing data sources, including objective signs and symptoms of disease, drug effects, and intervening types of biological data relevant to understanding pathophysiology.

-Listen to NCATS Director Christopher P. Austin, M.D., explain the purpose and goals of the Biomedical Data Translator program.
+Listen to former NCATS Director Christopher P. Austin, M.D., explain the purpose and goals of the Biomedical Data Translator program.

-To realize the vision of the Biomedical Data Translator and transition from the feasibility assessment phase to a working platform that serves as a resource to the translational research community, NCATS is funding new teams of scientists, physicians, bioinformaticists and programmers beginning in fiscal year 2020 to begin the development phase of the Translator.
-The platform they create, funded through NCATS’s Other Transactions Authority will be designed to —
+To realize the vision of the Biomedical Data Translator and transition from the feasibility assessment phase to a working platform that serves as a resource to the translational research community, NCATS is funding new teams of scientists, physicians, bioinformaticists and programmers to begin the development phase of the Translator.
+In fiscal year 2020, NCATS awarded approximately $13.5 million to establish the initial Biomedical Data Translator Consortium.

 - Help researchers understand the pathophysiology of human disease.